grammyjs/website/site/docs/plugins/chat-members.md

   },
 );

-// This plugin simplifies this greatly and reduces the risk of errors.
+// WITH this plugin, the code is greatly simplified and has a lower risk of errors.
 // The code below listens to the same events but is much simpler. groups.filter(chatMemberFilter("out", "in"), async (ctx) => {
   const user = ctx.chatMember.new_chat_member.user;